BACK

 If you’re a landlord, you’re well aware of the importance of leases.
-They act as legal protection from everything that can (and will) go wrong during a rental term.
-As such, it is necessary for leases to be customized for each rental situation and updated as changes are made.
+Lease terms act as legal protection from everything that can (and will) go wrong during a rental term.
+As such, it is necessary for leases and rental agreements to be customized for each rental situation and updated as changes are made.

 There are plenty of reasons why a lease agreement might need to be changed throughout a tenant’s time in your unit.
 One common reason is to account for changes in occupancy, which is often seen in student housing.
+Students often ask about adding a tenant to a lease.
 Regardless of the situation, however, you definitely don’t want an adult who hasn’t signed a lease living in your property.

-In order to minimize the risk of unscreened and unapproved “tenants” occupying your rental, you should consider using addenda to add new tenants to existing leases.
-You likely have a few questions about this process, so we’ve put together a step-by-step guide to help make your job a little easier.
+In order to minimize the risk of unscreened and unapproved “tenants” occupying your rental, you should consider using a lease addendum to add new tenants to existing leases.
+Rather than constructing an entirely new lease agreement (or modifying the lease with a lease amendment), it usually makes more sense to add to the existing one.
+You’ll likely have a few questions about this process, so we’ve put together a step-by-step guide to help make your job a little easier.

 Step 1: Acquire a Written Request

-If a tenant comes to you requesting that they add another person to their lease, you should first require that they submit a written request.
+If a tenant comes to you requesting that they add another person to their lease, you should first require that they submit a written request to you or your property management company.
 This provides you with assurance that they are serious about their request and aren’t just deciding on a whim to have their long-term guest become their roommate.
 Additionally, you have the details of their request, such as the name of the roommate and how they wish to split the rent, in writing right from the start.

 Step 2: Check the Unit’s Occupancy Limit

-Once you’ve received a written request, you should check the rental unit’s occupancy limits.
+Once you’ve received a written request, you should check the occupancy limit for the rental property.
 Occupancy restrictions are legally set by statutes, codes, and ordinances.

 If adding a tenant to the lease pushes you over the property’s occupancy limit, you must deny the tenant’s request.
 This is best done via an email or letter, in which you inform your tenant of your decision and reasoning.

-If the occupancy limit is not an issue, you should proceed with the process.
+If the occupancy limit is not an issue for the rental unit, you should proceed with the process.

 Step 3: Obtain a Completed Rental Application